ph4un00b/ph4un00b/README.md

 <br />

-- 👀 Nowadays: Flutter, Objetive-C (bc it is objetive 😎) and Python for ai chunks 🥵
+- 👀 Nowadays: Ruby/Rails again, Flutter, and Python for ai chunks
+- for the lols: C, PHP, Mobile
 - 🐣 Pastdays: Flash (aka AS3), PHP, Ruby on Rails, Javascript, Typescript
 - 📚 Pending to read: https://mml-book.github.io/
 - 🎃 wish: make a **horror game**.